antonkomarev/github-profile-views-counter/README.md

 ### Are you making money on it?

-No. Only spending them.
+No. Only spending it.
 [Become a sponsor] if you want it to keep running & receive new features.

 ## License